adamtow/geocuts/docs/English.md

 2. **Siri Language**: Used with the [Lock Detection](#lock-detection) feature, this is the language Siri will speak to you.
 3. **Siri Voice**: The voice Siri will use to speak the Lock Detection prompt.

+>You can change the Lock Detection prompt your iOS device speaks to you from Settings.

 ***

 ## Creating Your First Location Trigger